Client: Queens Meat

 The prices are lower and competitive with the other butchers around Astoria.
 We identified a clear differentiating feature to Queens Meat—their place: It’s UGLY.

 And I told them that directly.

-The owners are a pair of business men, one Greek and the other Albanian.
-They could handle the truth: that their store looks more like a factory than a nice retail shoppe.
+The owners are a pair of businessmen, one Greek and the other Albanian.
+They could handle the truth: that their store looks more like a factory than a nice retail shop.